hkun74720-alt/HSTGNN/README.md

 python train.py
 ```

-We also provided pre-trained model, and yoou can run the following code to test the model.
+We also provided pre-trained models, and you can run the following code to test the model.

 ```
 python test.py